memfault/interrupt/readme.md

 ## About

-Interrupt it a community for embedded software makers.
+Interrupt is a community for embedded software makers.

 Interrupt is sponsored by [Memfault](https://memfault.com)